-If you’ve made the decision to adopt and are in need of a grant, it will take some research to find an agency or organization which offers grants.
-Beware–many organizations have strict stipulations which exclude individuals based on religious beliefs.
+If you’ve decided to adopt and need a grant, it will take some research to find an agency or organization which offers grants.
+Beware–many organizations have strict stipulations that exclude individuals based on religious beliefs.
 So do your homework and make sure you match up before proceeding.
 You can also search for children who have grants placed on them.

 More from the Walkers

 Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.